oceanthunder/Txtrovert/README.md

 ##  Overview
 Txtrovert is a sentiment analysis model trained on the [IMDB Movies Dataset (50k+ reviews)](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
 It classifies reviews as **positive** or **negative** using **logistic regression**.
-It is deployed on [Huggingface Spaces](https://huggingface.co/spaces/sahilgarje/txtrovert) btw.
+It is deployed on [Streamlit Community Cloud](txtrovert.streamlit.app) and [Huggingface Spaces](https://huggingface.co/spaces/sahilgarje/txtrovert).

 ## How It Works
 1. The input review is transformed using a **TF-IDF vectorizer**.